-This July I am taking part in the GOGS Llanrwst Triathlon Sprint for Ruben's Fund which was set up by a mum who lost her 3 month old son due to Dilated Cardiomyopathy.
+On 2nd July this year I am taking part in the GOGS Llanrwst Triathlon Sprint for Ruben's Fund which was set up by a mum who lost her 3 month old son due to Dilated Cardiomyopathy.

 This fund was set up by Ruben's family with the aim of raising £200,000 to enable the team at Royal Brompton & Harefield Hospital to set up a dedicated research project, which will provide valuable knowledge into genetic cardiomyopathy, which effects 1 in 100,000 babies, to better treat and manage this condition.